Choose your Top Things to do and see in Kibale Forest Park

 The Amabere caves – just a short drive are a combination of legends and nature – you will hear the stories of old and see nature at work as you are guided on the hike to the caves and the waterfall.

-The hike – nature-walk is about two-three hours in length and is conducted with a guide.
+The hike – nature-walk is about two-three hours in length and is conducted with a local guide provided by the owner of the property.

 There are also three nearby crater lakes that can be visited on a hike.